Keio Law School

 Are classes taught in English?

 The vast majority of classes at Keio are taught in Japanese.
 Students seeking to enroll in courses offered in Japanese must demonstrate language proficiency evidencing their ability to read materials in Japanese and actively participate in class.
 There are, however, about ten English courses offered each semester in topics such as Comparative Corporate Law, International Intellectual Property, and International Dispute Resolution.
-A list of classes offered in English can be found here.
+View the list of classes offered in English.